RaulMoldes/hkfs/README.md

 ## Project Structure

-- **`namenode.rs`**: Contains the logic for the NameNode, including accepting incoming heartbeat connections from DataNodes.
+- **`namenode/namenode.rs`**: Contains the logic for the NameNode, including accepting incoming heartbeat connections from DataNodes.
-- **`datanode.rs`**: Contains the logic for the DataNodes that periodically send heartbeats to the NameNode.
+- **`datanode/datanode.rs`**: Contains the logic for the DataNodes that periodically send heartbeats to the NameNode.
 - **`Cargo.toml`**: The configuration file for the Rust project, including dependencies and project settings.

 ## Usage